Skip to main content

 Also known as the Grande Plage, this is the longest beach on the island, located in the south.
 It's famous for its fine sand and clear waters.
 It's the perfect place to relax, swim or take part in water sports such as kayaking or windsurfing.
 Tip: there is little shade on the island, so remember to bring hats or caps to protect yourself from the sun.

-Don't miss the island ofHoedicits little sister, for a timeless break.
-During your stay, take the time to visit the Gulf of Morbihan on a guided cruise (departing from Locmariaquer, Auray, Vannes, Port Blanc...).
-Booking and information at the tourist office.
+Don't missHoedic Island, its little sister, for a timeless getaway.
+During your stay, be sure to take the time to explore the Gulf of Morbihan on a guided cruise (departing from Locmariaquer, Auray, Vannes, Port Blanc, and other locations).
+Reservations and information are available at the tourist office.

-Tips for your visit
+Tips for Your Visit

-Quiberon Bay Tourist Office podcast
+Podcast from the Quiberon Bay Tourist Office

 Listen to the episode